International Trade and Monetary System, Trailblazer of the Neoliberal Globalization

 The Bretton Woods System is an international trade and monetary system dating back to an agreement that was signed in Bretton Woods, New Hampshire, United States, in 1944, and constituted the reorganization of the world economy after the Second World War (the photo shows the conference hotel).
 The system was committed to economic autonomy of the nation states and fixed exchange rates between them with the US dollar as a reserve currency.
 It was upgraded by the Havana Charter, signed in 1948, and subsequently targeted towards a multilateral »trade liberalization« for the first time in economic history, and thus led to the »General Agreement on Tariffs and Trade« (GATT) and later to the World Trade Organization (WTO).

 The system failed after almost 30 years, when the US shifted its double deficit (current account and budget), piled up during the Vietnam War, upon its citizens and trading partners in the early 1970s by means of inflationary policy and by ending the dollar’s convertibility into gold.
-Subsequently, flexible exchange rates evolved, followed by the deregulation of financial markets, thereafter triggering a process of deregulation of product and services markets at the beginning of the 1980s, and ultimately giving birth to the neoliberal doctrine of radical »market liberalization« with all its presently perceived excesses.
+Subsequently, flexible exchange rates evolved, followed by the deregulation of financial markets, thereafter triggering a process of deregulation of goods and services markets at the beginning of the 1980s, and ultimately giving birth to the neoliberal doctrine of radical »market liberalization« with all its presently perceived excesses.

 3. Historical Context